andy-polhill/web-toolkit/README.md

 # web-toolkit
-A generic toolkit for importing into web projects
+A generic toolkit for importing into web projects.

 To contribute to this toolkit, first clone the repo and then.